Always wondered what a Photoshop drop shadow is, or how to add a drop shadow in Photoshop?

 What in the world does "Layer Knocks Out Drop Shadow" mean?
 It is simple once you understand the concept, but can be tricky for beginners because it only applies in certain situations.
 Luckily, this setting is almost always better left checked.

-When you create a new layer and apply a drop shadow to it, you are looking at two things: the layer contents and the layer style.
+When you create a new layer and apply a Photoshop drop shadow effect to it, you are looking at two things: the layer contents and the layer style.
 You can hide the layer contents while still showing the layer style by setting the "Fill" in the Layers Palette to 0% for a given layer.

 In the following example, both sets of text have their "Fill" set to 0%, but the one on the left has the "Layer Knocks Out Drop Shadow" box checked, while the one on the right does not.
 The result is that the text on the left creates a type of transparency mask (or "knocks out" the drop shadow), which does not allow the drop shadow to show through.
 On the other hand, the text on the right does not "knock out" the drop shadow, allowing it to show through.

 You can save and load default settings for each effect in the Layer Styles dialog box.
 When you click "Make Default", Photoshop will store whatever settings are currently active as the new default settings for that effect.